About the Program

 - Emergency contact

-This project takes place in New Zealand's capital city.
-Wellington lies at the base of the North Island and is renowned for its culture, restaurants and heritage attractions.
-A short drive from the city sees you immersed in national parks, rural farms and nature in all its abundance.
+This project takes place in New Zealand's capital city, Wellington.
+Situated at the base of the North Island Wellington is renowned for its culture, hip cafes and restaurants and heritage attractions.

-Famous for its stunning landscapes, impressive topography and crystal clear Pacific Ocean waters, New Zealand offers a vast array of activities for locals and international visitors alike.
+Famous for its stunning landscapes, endemic flora and fauna, impressive topography and crystal clear Pacific Ocean waters, New Zealand offers a vast array of activities for locals and international visitors alike and is an environmental jewel well worth our efforts to preserve.

 Start Dates & Duration